 A Tesla S in Autopilot crashed into a parked fire truck in Utah, and its driver even injured her foot from trying to press the brake repeatedly.
-Tesla is being sued for the accident.
+Given the Utas’ insurance and legal system, it isn’t not a surprise that Tesla is being sued for the accident.
 Similarly, a Tesla sedan smashed into a parked police SUV.
 Fortunately, the police car was empty at the time of the incident, and Tesla’s driver suffered minor injuries.

 This is one of the most disturbing Tesla autonomous vehicle accidents.
 The investigation is still ongoing, and it’s not clear if the car was on Autopilot when the incident happened.
 The car entered a three-way stop sign intersection without stopping, hitting a parked pickup truck, which started spinning and then hit the woman.